code electrical classes main page new product

 The inspector should be one of the most highly skilled professionals in the construction industry.
 Often he must possess the knowledge of an engineer, educator, business consultant, etc.

-At a time when the country is experiencing its greatest need for highly competent inspectors, local government budget cuts are pushing some inspectors to becoming "the jack-of-all-trades, master of none.
+At a time when the country is experiencing its greatest need for highly competent inspectors, local government budget cuts are pushing some inspectors to becoming "the jack-of-all-trades", master of none.

 "Inspection requirements vary in different areas of the country.
 Some areas require an inspection of the water system before you can take occupancy.
 Other areas require a termite inspection before the sale of the property.
 While other areas may require an inspection of the foundation or roof, etc. The most important inspection for safety, an electrical inspection, is not even required in some areas of the country!
 Have you ever read in a newspaper where water started a fire?
 Has your local newspaper ever contained an article where a termite caused an electrocution?
 Electricity has been known to start fires and electrocute people.